The Best Professionally Installed Home Security Systems in 2026

 - Configuration: Your new security system will have a software and hardware component.
 Your technician will make sure all your devices are not only installed correctly, but also configured correctly.
 That typically means connecting them to your home Wi-Fi network and controller.
 With Vivint and ADT, our technicians also connected our third-party smart home devices.

-- Education: A quality technician won’t leave until you’re comfortable with your system.
+- Education: A good technician won’t leave until you feel confident using your system.
 During our installations, technicians spent 20 to 30 minutes walking us through the app, demonstrating alarm responses, and answering our questions about automation features.

 FYI: When it’s time for the security technician to install your system, you should get a text or call that they’re on their way.
 If you have any doubts about their authenticity, call your security company to double-check.